vackosar/vackosar.github.io/_drafts/2021-01-02-Trasformer-Queries-a-Key-Value-Memory-after-Self-Attending.md

 Have you forgotten about Transformer's feed-forward layer?
 It eats 2/3 of the model params!

 In the post on LambdaNet, [I described self-attention as a differentiable query of a key-value store](https://vaclavkosar.com/ml/Lamda-Networks-Transform-Self-Attention).
-The Transformer's feed-forward layer is similar to the self-attention except values and keys are independent of the input.
+The Transformer's feed-forward sublayer is similar to the self-attention except values and keys are independent of the input.
 It is like differentiable key-value memory!

+Can we gain more understanding of Transformer model operation by looking at the FF?

 ## Where and what is Feed-Forward?